 Above all, it is essential to know how social media works.
 If you are considering a career in influencer marketing, you are most likely already familiar with the most important platforms.
 Even if you use them every day in a personal context, however, it can be useful to understand their role in brand marketing.

-You can find a comprehensive overview of the most important social platforms and how they work here.
 In addition to social networking savvy, it is crucial to have a niche.
 This will enable you to define your target audience and the kinds of brands you work with – and ensure maximum credibility within your field.

 The most successful social media influencers have huge earning potential; but, the salary you can expect varies greatly depending on how many followers you have – and ultimately, how influential you are.
 You can be paid per campaign or on a post-by-post basis.
 There are no set guidelines for how much an influencer earns, but one estimate highlights just how lucrative a profession it can be: a YouTube following of 7 million or more could see you earning as much as $300,000 for a video partnership.